HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 The selling partner arrives at the sign-in page of Seller Central (for sellers) or Vendor Central (for vendors).

-Step 3: Selling partner consents to application authorization
+Step 3: The selling partner consents to application authorization

 Upon sign-in, the consent page appears.
 The selling partner can now review the data access requested by your application.
-They can click Confirm to continue or Cancel to exit without authorizing.
+They can select Confirm to continue or Cancel to exit without authorizing.

 Step 4: Amazon sends authorization information

 Amazon briefly displays a page to indicate that we are authorizing you to access the selling partner's data.
-While that page is displayed, the following actions take place:
+At the same time, the following actions take place:

 1. Amazon loads your OAuth redirect URI into the browser and adds these query parameters: